logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   - The referral date for Intakes must not be before 1st January 2020.
   - The referral date for Episodes must not be before 1st January 2014.
   - The referral date must not be in the future.

+  Referral date was optional in specifications prior to Version 4.
+In Version 4 referral date has been made mandatory.
+In order to export and re-upload episode data that was uploaded or entered prior to Version 4 the value '09099999' will be used in data exports and allowed for existing episode data without a referral date.
+  See :ref:`episode-current-validations` for rules on how this value may be used.

 ----------